skitsanos/teraclio/README.md

 {{ 1648252203 | date(timezone="Europe/Berlin") }}
 ```

-Locale can be specified (excepted when the input is a timestamp without timezone argument), default being POSIX. (only available if the `date-locale` feature is enabled)
+Locale can be specified (excepted when the input is a timestamp without timezone argument), default being POSIX.

 Example: `{{ 1648252203 | date(format="%A %-d %B", timezone="Europe/Paris", locale="fr_FR") }}`